samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

     this._idToken = authResult.idToken;
   }

-  // check if there is a property Admin in access token public isAdmin(): boolean {
+  // check if there is a property Admin in the access token public isAdmin(): boolean {
     if (this._accessToken) {
       const helper = new JwtHelperService();